Discover the outdoors, where to start?

 Closest to home located right across our property, the Bonnington range features some fantastic powder skiing terrain with 12 peaks over 7000ft, mountain lakes, creeks and (sub-) alpine meadows.
 Beware however, this is a true wilderness area with most of the terrain likely falling in the ATES Challenging category (Avalanche Terrain Exposure Scale).
 There are no facilities beyond four back-country huts at higher elevation and only the odd local passing through so proper advance planning and good route finding skills are a must.
 Accessible by snowmobile or skinning in only.

-Running for its 2nd season, we are pleased to be able to offer our guests a day with Valhalla Powdercats in South Slocan at a close 40 min drive from here.
+Running for its 3rd season, we are pleased to be able to offer our guests a day with Valhalla Powdercats in South Slocan at a close 40 min drive from your cabin.
 With a spectacular terrain of over 20,000 acres and only two cats running you're guaranteed to set your own tracks covered in deep powder wherever and whenever.
 A typical day with Valhalla will get you 7 to 13 runs or 13,000 to 18,000ft of vertical.
 Maximum group size is 12 with two guides.
-Please note that Valhalla only caters to stronger skiers and riders (minimum at advanced level).
+Note that Valhalla only caters to stronger skiers and riders (minimum at advanced level).
+Further details on rates & conditions can be found on our Packages page.

-A second option is to be found near Rossland at Big Red Cats which with 8 different mountains, over 500 named runs and 220km of snowcat roads can count itself among the largest cat operations in the world.
-For those less comfortable with steeper descents or dense tree skiing a dedicated cat for intermediate level skiers runs on select dates - availability can be accessed directly at the BigRedCats website.
+A second option is to be found near Rossland at an hours drive from here at Big Red Cats, which with 8 different mountains, over 500 named runs and 220km of snowcat roads can count itself among the largest cat operations in the world.
+For those less comfortable with steeper descents or dense tree skiing a dedicated cat for intermediate level skiers runs on select dates - availability can be accessed directly at the BigRedCats website or ask us for further details.

 For the ultimate backcountry and deep powder skiing experience, Logden Lodge has partnered with Stellar HeliSki, based in Kaslo.
 With access to 80,000 acres covering both the Selkirk and Purcell mountain ranges , unlimited vertical, bowls peaks & trees and close to 60ft of snow every winter, you can be sure to spend a pretty epic day in the mountains you won't easily forget.
 We offer two different day packages depending on the number of runs and vertical.